-The NCP may be court-ordered to participate in the Children First Program if he/she is unable to meet his/her child support obligation.
+NCPs may be court-ordered to participate in the Children First Program if they are unable to meet their child support obligations.
 Eligibility for Children First is not tied to W-2 eligibility.
-A noncustodial parent who meets all of the eligibility criteria in 7.5.1 above may receive both Children First and W-2 services at the same time.
+An NCP who meets all of the eligibility criteria in 7.5.1.1 above may receive both Children First and W-2 services at the same time.

-An NCP successfully completes the Children First Program when he/she makes timely child support payments for three consecutive months or participates in the Children First Program for 16 weeks.
-Children First may be administered by the county child support agency, county human/social services agency, tribal governing body or W-2 agency.
+NCPs successfully complete the Children First Program when they makes timely child support payments for 3 consecutive months or participate in the Children First Program for 16 weeks.
+Children First may be administered by the county CSA, county human/social services agency, tribal governing body, or W-2 agency.

-This page last updated in Release # 12-03 Release Date: 04/04/12 Effective Date: 04/04/12
+This page last updated in Release # 14-02 Release Date: 07/16/14 Effective Date: 07/16/14